taegyoon-kim/nlp_26spring/README.md

     - Do not outsource reading to AI: using AI to summarize entire articles to replace careful reading and critical thinking is not allowed.
 AI tools should not substitute for your own engagement with the text.
 	- Do not rely on AI-generated critiques: you are expected to form your own evaluation of research papers.
 Simply prompting AI to produce summaries, critiques, or discussion points without independently reading and analyzing the article defeats the purpose of the assignment.

 Second, AI tools can be helpful in programming, but they must be used in a way that supports learning rather than replacing it.Relying on AI-generated code without understanding it is harmful to your development as a researcher.
-You are expected to invest the time and effort to work through tasks independently, reason through the structure of your approach, and understand the purpose and function of each component of your code.

 - Recommended Use
     - Start with your own reasoning: attempt to solve the task independently before considering an AI tool.
 Think critically about the structure of the problem and draft your own solution first.